 Has the initiative made a difference?

-In the first year over 60 people received direct benefits from Brazil nut facility.
+In the first year over 60 people received direct benefits from the Brazil nut enterprise as nut collectors or facility workers.
 People from the village now have a sustainable income, meaning they are less dependent on outsiders.
-There has been a considerable drop in habitat loss because the village doesn’t allow gold mining or commercial timber concessions.
+The people also received (and continue to receive) training in different aspects which they see in their daily lives.
+A considerable drop in habitat loss was prevented, because the village doesn’t allow gold mining or commercial timber concessions and people now implement forest fire precaution techniques to prevent forest fires when they cut and burn patches of forest to set up their agricultural plots.

 What works and why

 The chief of the village has been very involved and has pushed for sustainable development, streamlining project implementation.
-The movie nights created a sense of trust and engagement which led to the villagers being much more open and willing to work with CI.
+The commitment and the relationship built between CI staff and community created a sense of trust and engagement which led to the villagers being much more open and willing to work with CI.
+Movie nights where information about other parts of the country and the world is shared are a useful tool to enrich the peoples’ knowledge about the world.

-Meetings were prepared and held with the involvement of the village to ensure the right messages were being discussed.
+Meetings were prepared beforehand with the translators and held with the involvement of the village to ensure the right messages were being discussed.
 This resulted in a better understanding of the project and more input from the village.
 To help build trust, CI Suriname also carried out house visits so that all villagers knew their input was important to the design of the conservation agreement.

 Factors for success